Up to 50% off sofas & mattresses — limited‑time deals.

 Is Chita a good brand for sofas?

-It can be a good fit if you want soft, deep seating and modern modular designs at a lower price than many premium brands.
-The trade-offs are a more casual look, cushions that may need maintenance to stay tidy, and cover care that isn’t always simple.
+It can be a good fit if you want soft, deep seating and modern modular layouts at a lower price than many premium brands.
+The trade-offs are a more casual look, cushions that need upkeep, and cover care that is not always simple.

 Do Chita sofas require assembly?

 It depends on the model.
-Kenna is listed as fully assembled.
-Ivy, Ohana, and Delaney use tool-free connections and are designed to be put together quickly, but they still require some setup.
+Kenna is listed as no-assembly.
+Ivy, Ohana, and Delaney use tool-free connections, but they still require setup.

 Are the fabrics easy to clean?